Sarcosuchus

 The first remains were discovered during several expeditions led by the French paleontologist Albert-Félix de Lapparent, spanning from 1946 to 1959, in the Sahara.
 These remains were fragments of the skull, vertebrae, teeth, and scutes.
-In 1964, an almost complete skull was found in Niger by the French CEA, but it was not until 1997 and 2000 that most of its anatomy became known to science, when an expedition led by the American paleontologist Paul Sereno discovered six new specimens, including one with about half the skeleton intact and most of the spine.
+In 1964, an almost complete skull was found in Niger by the French CEA, but it was not until 1997 and 2000 that most of its anatomy became known to science, when an expedition led by the American paleontologist Paul Sereno discovered six new specimens, including one with about half the skeleton intact including most of the spine.

 Description

-Sarcosuchus was a giant relative of crocodiles, with fully grown individuals estimated to have reached up to 9 to 9.5 m in total length and 3.45 to 4.3 MT in weight.
+Sarcosuchus is a distant relative of living crocodilians, with fully grown individuals estimated to have reached up to 9 to 9.5 m in total length and 3.45 to 4.3 MT in weight.
 It had somewhat telescoped eyes and a long snout comprising 75% of the length of the skull.
 There were 35 teeth in each side of the upper jaw, while in the lower jaw there were 31 teeth in each side.
-The upper jaw was also noticeably longer than the lower one leaving a gap between them when the jaws were shut, creating an overbite.
-In young individuals the shape of the snout resembled that of the living gharial but in fully grown individuals it became considerably broader.
+The upper jaw was also noticeably longer than the lower one, leaving a gap between them when the jaws were shut that created an overbite.
+In young individuals the shape of the snout resembled that of the living gharial, but in fully grown individuals it became considerably broader.

-Bulla
+Snout

 Sarcosuchus has an expansion at the end of its snout known as a bulla, which has been compared with the ghara seen in gharials.
-However, unlike the ghara, which is only found in male gharial, the bulla is present in all Sarcosuchus skulls that have been found so far, suggesting that it was not a sexually dimorphic trait.
+However, unlike the ghara, which is only found in male gharials, the bulla is present in all Sarcosuchus skulls that have been found so far, suggesting that it was not a sexually dimorphic trait.
 The purpose of this structure is not known.

 Osteoderms

-The osteoderms, also known as dermal scutes, of Sarcosuchus were similar to those goniopholodids like Sunosuchus and Goniopholis; they formed an uninterrupted surface that started in the posterior part of the neck up to the middle of the tail like is seen in Araripesuchus and other basal crocodyliforms, different from the pattern seen in living crocodiles, which present discontinuity between the osteoderms of the neck and body.
+The osteoderms, also known as dermal scutes, of Sarcosuchus were similar to those goniopholodids like Sunosuchus and Goniopholis; they formed an uninterrupted surface that started in the posterior part of the neck down to the middle of the tail as is seen in Araripesuchus and other basal crocodyliforms; this differs from the pattern seen in living crocodiles, which presents discontinuity between the osteoderms of the neck and body.